Twitter bots have become an increasingly popular way to automate tasks, interact with users, and disseminate information on the social media platform.

 You will see your virtual environment activated in your terminal.

 Having activated the virtual environment successfully, we can now move on to acquiring the necessary dependencies for our project.
-In this specific instance, the only library needed is Tweepy.
+Python's rich ecosystem, including its best libraries for data science and development, streamlines processes like these for developers.

 pip install tweepy

-Tweepy stands as a sophisticated and effective tool for constructing our bots.
-An open-source Python package, Tweepy facilitates access to the Twitter API.
 At its foundation, Tweepy reveals a collection of classes and methods mirroring the core functionality of Twitter’s API endpoints.

 Now that Tweepy is installed, let’s create a requirements.txt file containing the names of your dependencies.
 You can use the pip command freeze for this task: